iantonyjohn/geoserver/doc/en/user/source/introduction/gettinginvolved.rst

      Or directly use GitHub `private vunerablity reporting <https://github.com/geoserver/geoserver/security/advisories/new>`_.

    * There is no expected response time.
-Be prepared to work with Be prepared to work with geoserver-security email list volunteers on a solution.
+Be prepared to work with geoserver-security email list volunteers on a solution.
    * Keep in mind participants are volunteering their time, an extensive fix may require fundraising/resources.

 If you are not in position to communicate in public, please consider `commercial support <https://geoserver.org/support/>`__, contacting a Project Steering Committee member, or reaching us via the Open Source Geospatial Foundation at `info@osgeo.org <mailto:info@osgeo.org>`__.